How Long to Digest Food The Science Behind Digestive Delays

 How Food Combinations Impact Digestion

-Combining certain macronutrients can also impact digestion time:
+Combining certain macronutrients can also affect digestion time:

 • Eating protein and fat together slows digestion.
 Fat needs more time in the stomach, while protein takes longer to break down.